 Facebook was a domesticated platform for years, until Mark Zuckerberg started looking for outside investors with bigger ideas than an on-campus social network.
 Facebook overtook Orkut in both countries in the latter part of the aughts.

 Now, Orkut is close to its final days.
 If you did not have an Orkut account before and you enter orkut.com into your browser, this is what you get:

 Google will not even permit new users on Orkut anymore.

 Is This Because of Google+?

 So what led to the demise?
 The obvious and most glaring answer would be that Google wants to spend more time focusing on Google+.
-That makes sense: Google invested $500 million into the platform, and it currently has more than one billion enabled accounts.
+That makes sense: Google invested 500 million dollars into the platform, and it currently has more than one billion enabled accounts.

 Don’t get too impressed with that number just yet.
 Consider this: I have two G+ profiles, one of which I have never touched.
 Why would I have it if I don’t ever use it?
 That’s because it comes attached to my personal gmail.
 Anyone who registers a gmail account automatically gets a G+ account with it.

 Pew is one of the most well-respected think tanks and research institutions in the country.
 They conduct polls on everything from social issues to media use.
 Here are the results of a social media study they conducted recently.